greengeek/trilium-obsidian-theme/README.md

 <img src="screenshot3.png" />
 <img src="screenshot4.png" />

-Code highlighting in second image uses Realtime syntax highlighter widget for Trilium by Antonio Tejada, along with the Material Darker CSS by Nate Peterson for highlight.js
+Code highlighting in second image uses Trilium-SyntaxHighlightWidget by Antonio Tejada, along with the Material Darker CSS by Nate Peterson for highlight.js

 *This theme is a work in progress.
 Please feel free to update, add to, modify, or fix.
 Commits welcome.